rbpalmer2401/brewblox-tilt/README.md

 # BrewBlox Service for the Tilt Hydrometer

-**This service is work in progress and is not currently functional**

 The [Tilt hydrometer](https://tilthydrometer.com/) is a wireless hydrometer and thermometer used to gather live readings of specific gravity and temperature when brewing beer.

 [Brewblox](https://brewpi.com/) is a modular brewery control system design to work with the BrewPi controller.